Click to return to the first page

 Click to play

 Out of curiosity, I decided to trace “Silents Please” — well, as best as the fragmentary newspaper listings allow.
-As you see, some of these episodes are online, some of them in English [Eng] and some of them in Spanish [Spn], some of them from “History of the Motion Picture” [HMP] and some of them from “Silents Please” [SP]; one of them only a momentary fragment, all of them battered terribly.
+As you see, some of these episodes are online, some of them in English [Eng] and some of them in Spanish [Spn], some of them from “History of the Motion Picture” [HMP] and some of them from “Silents Please” [SP]; one of them only a momentary fragment, all of them are battered terribly.

 NETWORK SERIES: